This post is sponsored by the Canned Food Alliance.

 Vegetarian Spaghetti Squash Boats are the ultimate healthy comfort food made whole simple ingredients just right for a weeknight.
-Special thanks to Canned Food Alliance for sponsoring this post.
-All opinions are my own.

 Who’s set New Year’s resolutions already?
 I can tell you this much, it’s on my to-do list.
 My goal is to sit down long enough to evaluate last year and put together a list of goals for 2015.
 Maybe I will need to resolve to clear my schedule and prioritize my goals before I can set new goals.
 Any who, I’m a list maker and thrive when I have a schedule with things to cross off.
 Even simple stuff like “give Pearl a bath” or “send so and so an email”.
 Maybe this is extreme, but I can easily forget things if I don’t write it down.